optimization

 Posted on Updated on

 In my last post, I discussed the importance of proper pricing for profitability and success.
 As most people know, you increase profitability by increasing revenue and/or decreasing costs.
-But, cost reduction does not necessarily mean slashing headcount, wages, benefits, or other factors that often negatively affect morale and cascade negatively on quality and customer satisfaction.
+However, cost reduction does not necessarily mean slashing headcount, wages, benefits, or other factors that often negatively affect morale and cascade negatively on quality and customer satisfaction.
 There is often a better way.

 Picture of a hand holding several twenty dollar bills